R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Pitfalls in Reproducibility and Evaluation

 A common approach for evaluating machine learning models involves splitting the dataset into training, validation, and test sets.
 The validation set is essential for model selection and hyperparameter tuning to prevent biased parameter choices~\cite{arp2022and}.
 However, previous research on Android malware detection often omits a separate validation set, leading to incomplete evaluations~\cite{arp2022and}.
-Our study adopts the same train, validation, and test split as in~\cite{chen2023continuous} for offline and active learning settings.
+Our study adopts the same train, validation, and test split as in~\cite{chen2023continuous} for offline and continuous learning settings.

 Another common issue is the inadequate tuning of baseline methods~\cite{arp2022and}.
 This often results in insufficient hyperparameter tuning for simpler models compared to more complex ones.
-For example, prior research has shown that appropriately tuned tree-based methods frequently outperform deep neural networks on tabular datasets~\cite{grinsztajn2022tree,mcelfresh2024neural}, even though neural networks excel in tasks like computer vision and natural language processing~\cite{DBLP:conf/nips/KrizhevskySH12,he2016deep,DBLP:conf/nips/VaswaniSPUJGKP17,DBLP:conf/naacl/DevlinCLT19}.
+For example, prior research has shown that appropriately tuned tree-based methods frequently outperform deep neural networks on tabular datasets~\cite{grinsztajn2022tree,mcelfresh2024neural}, even though neural networks excel in tasks like computer vision and natural language processing~\cite{he2016deep,DBLP:conf/nips/VaswaniSPUJGKP17,DBLP:conf/naacl/DevlinCLT19}.

 In Android malware detection, various models have been used in literature, such as support vector machines (SVM), random forests, gradient-boosted decision trees, and deep neural networks~\cite{arp2014drebin,mamadroid,pendlebury2019tesseract,zhang2020enhancing,chen2023continuous}.
 However, these models might not have been adequately calibrated due to the absence of a validation set or insufficient hyperparameter searches.
-Our analysis focuses on extensive hyperparameter searches for different baseline methods, maintaining the same hyperparameter budget for different models to enable a fair comparison between the models.
-We detail our procedure in Section~\ref{sec-hopt} and show how it can lead to significantly different conclusions about model performance in Section~\ref{sec-hpotxsboost}.
+Our analysis emphasizes extensive hyperparameter searches across different baseline methods, ensuring the same hyperparameter budget is allocated to each model.
+This approach enables a fair comparison between models and aligns with the established norms in the domain generalization literature in machine learning~\cite{domainbed}.